-This course considers the complex relationship between organizations and the society in which they function.
+Description: This course considers the complex relationship between organizations and the society in which they function.

-OM421 Human Resources Management
+OM421 Human Resources 3 credits Fall Management

-This course looks at the role that HR plays in organizations-including staffing, training and development, benefits selection, motivation, and creating a productive work environment.
+Description: This course looks at the role that HR plays in organizations-including staffing, training and development, benefits selection, motivation, and creating a productive work environment.
 Labor relations together with labor law and related issues are also discussed.
 Cross-listed with BU421.
 OM/CJAD Majors.